Discontinuous percolation via suppression of neighboring clusters in a network: Appendix A: analytical analysis of the cluster size distribution

 It is noteworthy that, in contrast to the case of random bond percolation in a bipartite network~\cite{newmanpre2001}, the sum of the sizes of the clusters reachable through occupied outgoing links is not taken into account when deriving $n_s$.
 This is because occupied outgoing links may be rewired repeatedly, and thus the assumption that each neighbor independently belongs to a cluster of size $s$ with probability $P_s$ must be employed to reflect the steady state behavior.

 Depending on the occupancy status of the outgoing links, we consider the following three cases, as illustrated in Fig.~\ref{Fig:Rs_schematic}.
 If both outgoing links are unoccupied, we let $s=1$ [Fig.~\ref{Fig:Rs_schematic}(a)].
-If one outgoing link is occupied and the other is unoccupied, then the node belongs to a cluster of size $s$ with probability $P_s$, corresponding to the size of the cluster reached through the occupied link [Fig.~\ref{Fig:Rs_schematic}(b)].
-When both outgoing links are occupied and the sizes of the clusters reached via these links are randomly assigned as before, the resulting cluster sizes may differ.
+If one outgoing link is occupied and the other is unoccupied, then the node belongs to a cluster of size $s$ with probability $P_s$ satisfying $s=i+1$, where $i$ is the randomly assigned size of the cluster reached through the occupied link [Fig.~\ref{Fig:Rs_schematic}(b)] and 1 is added to account for the node itself.
+When both outgoing links are occupied and the sizes of the clusters reached via these links are randomly assigned to $i$ and $j$, then $i$ and $j$ may differ.
 This contradicts the property that all nodes connected through occupied links belong to the same cluster.
-To resolve this contradiction, we assume that the node and the two neighbors reached via the occupied links all belong to the same cluster whose size is given by the larger of the two cluster sizes.
-Therefore, for the node to belong to a cluster of size $s$ including the two outgoing neighbors, the larger of the two cluster sizes must be $s$ [Fig.~\ref{Fig:Rs_schematic}(c)].
+To resolve this contradiction, we assume that the node and the two neighbors reached via the occupied links all belong to the same cluster whose size is given by $s=\textrm {max}(i,j)+1$.
+Therefore, for the node to belong to a cluster of size $s$ including the two outgoing neighbors, the larger of the two cluster sizes must be $s-1$ [Fig.~\ref{Fig:Rs_schematic}(c)].

 By accounting for these cases in the derivation of $R_s$, we obtain

 where the three terms on the right-hand side correspond to the three cases discussed above, in order.
 This equation satisfies $\sum_s R_s = 1-(1-pP_{\infty})^2$.